 While Helcim has always focused on honesty and transparency in all of our interactions with merchants, not all payment processors are as upfront with their billing and pricing.

-This can lead to unfortunate surprises and prolonged frustration for business owners after they have signed up for a merchant account.
+This can lead to unfortunate surprises and prolonged frustration for business owners if they find they have been misled by a payment processor after they have signed up for a merchant account.
 We hope that this information can help you to better vet payment processors by knowing what to ask before you sign up for a merchant account.
 Darrah Brustein, a guest writer from Entrepreneur Magazine, recently described credit card processing sales agents as “The used car salesmen of financial services.”
 Consider yourself warned.

 Playing the Elevator Game

-One of the most common sales practices is known by industry insiders as “The Elevator Game.”
+One of the ways payment processors may mislead merchants is with the common sales practices known by industry insiders as “The Elevator Game.”
 Preying on merchants who may be hunting for the lowest rates, providers advertise an impossibly low rate to initially persuade unsuspecting merchants to use their service.
 They have now entered the “elevator” on the ground floor, and the game begins.

 Only a few months after signing up, the provider begins their “elevator” billing program by increasing their processing rates, sometimes as frequently as every few months.
 To disguise the rate increases, the providers create confusing monthly statements (often the weapon of choice for dishonest providers) so they can hide the increases for as long as possible.
 Every rate increase without the merchant canceling their service is another victory and another floor on the pricing elevator.
 Sooner or later, merchants realize just how large the monthly fees debited from their bank account have become and start looking for a way out.
 Sometimes its relatively easy, other times they face harsh termination fees or find themselves locked into lengthy equipment leases and multi-year contracts, which we will discuss in more detail later.
 Oftentimes in their panicked haste to leave their current provider, merchants will land with another unscrupulous provider with a slick sales pitch, who is once again promising low fees for signing a new contract, effectively getting you to step back into the elevator.